hteumeuleu/playorama/README.md

 ![Playorama](/Source/SystemAssets/card.png)

-# A video player for the Playdate
+# A cranky video player for the Playdate

 Playorama is a _cranky_ video player for the Playdate.
 You can use the crank to fast forward and backward through a video.